 Preparing The Job Description

 The next step in the recruitment plan is preparing a job description that will help you understand what skills and experience your potential employees must have in order to qualify for the job opening.
 It also helps potential candidates make a check-list to determine whether they’d be right for the job.
-A good job description includes:
+Good job description includes:

 - Company name and description